cosmos/ibc/spec/app/ics-028-cross-chain-validation/overview_and_basic_concepts.md

 - **Channel handshake**: A relayer is responsible for initiating the channel handshake (as defined in [ICS 4](../../core/ics-004-channel-and-packet-semantics)).
   The channel handshake MUST be initiated on the consumer chain.
   The handshake consists of four messages that need to be received for a channel built on top of the expected clients.
-  We omit the `ChanOpenAck` message since it is not relevant for the overview.
   - *OnChanOpenInit*: On receiving a `ChanOpenInit` message, the consumer CCV module verifies that the underlying client associated with this channel is the expected client of the provider chain (i.e., created during genesis).
   - *OnChanOpenTry*: On receiving a `ChanOpenTry` message, the provider CCV module verifies that the underlying client associated with this channel is the expected client of the consumer chain (i.e., created when handling the governance proposal).
+  - *OnChanOpenAck*: On receiving a `ChanOpenAck` message, the consumer CCV module initiates the opening handshake for the token transfer channel required by the Reward Distribution operation (see the [Reward Distribution](#reward-distribution) section).
   - *OnChanOpenConfirm*: On receiving the *FIRST* `ChanOpenConfirm` message, the provider CCV module considers its side of the CCV channel to be established.
-- **Channel completion**: Once the provider chain side of the CCV channel is established, the provider CCV module provides VSCs (i.e., validator set changes) to the consumer chain (see the [next section](#validator-set-update)).
+- **Channel completion**: Once the provider chain side of the CCV channel is established, the provider CCV module provides VSCs (i.e., validator set changes) to the consumer chain (see the [Validator Set Update](#validator-set-update) section).
   On receiving the *FIRST* `VSCPacket`, the consumer CCV module considers its side of the CCV channel to be established.
   From this moment onwards, the consumer chain is secured by the provider chain.